backpackcod3r/IttyChat/README.md

 All user commands begin with a period, and are summarized below:

+### .help

+Display a help file.

+### .quit

+Leave the chat and disconnect.

 ### .who

 Print a list of all the userse in the chat.

 ### .connect [username]

 Join the chat with the given username.

+### .nick [newname]

+Will change your nickname from your current name to the new name.

-### .quit
+### .say [msg]

-  Leave the chat and disconnect.
+Speak the given message to the room.
+For example, if your name is "JimBob":

+    .say Hello!

+Will display

+    [JimBob]: Hello!

+to all the users in the chat.

+Additionally, any input that is NOT prefixed with a slash will be assumed to be the `.say` command.

 ### .me [msg]

 Pose command.
 Displays your username followed by the message.
 For example, if your name is "JimBob":

-    '.me slaps himself with a fish'
+    .me slaps himself with a fish

 Will display

-    '* JimBob slaps himself with a fish'
+    * JimBob slaps himself with a fish

 to all the users in the chat.

-### .say [msg]

-  Speak the given message to the room.
-For example, if your name is "JimBob":

-    '.say Hello!'

-  Will display

-    '[JimBob]: Hello!'

-  to all the users in the chat.

-  Additionally, any input that is NOT prefixed with a slash will be assumed to be the '.say' command.

-### .nick [newname]

-  Will change your nickname from your current name to the new name.

 Customizing the Server
 ---------------------

-The following files can be customized:
+The following files in the `etc` directory can be customized:

 ### welcome.txt